Chronophotography: 1849-1870s: early attempts at motion pictures

 The advent of stereoscopic photography (mainstream since the early 1850s) led to the belief that photography could be further developed into a perfect illusion of reality.
 Photographic recordings with motion and colour were the logical next steps.

 Early series that were actually shot to depict motion sequences, had to be photographed one pose at a time, with intervals, because the necessary exposure times took too long for live recordings.
-In some cases the results were used in stroboscopic devices, such as the fantascope a.k.a. phénakisticope (available since 1833), the zoetrope (available since 1866) or newly developed devices.
+In some cases the results were used in stroboscopic devices, such as the fantascope also known as phénakisticope (available since 1833), the zoetrope (available since 1866) or newly developed devices.
 The animated results of photographic sequences with live models can be regarded as a very early form of pixilation.

-The earliest known realistic concept of motion picture recording was published by Joseph Plateau in a 1849 article about improvements for his fantascope.
+The earliest known realistic concept of motion picture recording was published by Joseph Plateau, in an 1849 article about improvements for his fantascope.
 He had discussed the possibility of the combination of the fantascope and stereoscopic photographs with the inventor of the stereoscope, Charles Wheatstone.
-They came up with an early conception of stop motion as the best way to obtain the necessary stereoscopic picture sequence.
-They did not get around to bringing this plan to fruition.
-Eventually, the idea was communicated to their French publisher and instrumentmaker Jules Duboscq.
-On 12 November 1852, he filed the "stéréoscope - fantascope ou bioscope" as an addition to his earlier stéréoscope patent.
+Plateau came up with an early conception of stop motion as the best way to obtain the necessary stereoscopic picture sequence, but did not get around to bringing this plan to fruition.
+Eventually, the idea was communicated to French publisher and instrumentmaker Jules Duboscq.
+On 12 November 1852, Duboscq filed the "stéréoscope - fantascope ou bioscope" as an addition to his earlier stéréoscope patent.
 He shortly marketed the device, with little success.
 The only known extant disc shows a machine in action.